Creating a Cottage Garden

-The front hill was weed-ridden with patches of crab grass and a few struggling juniper shrubs.
-Erosion was an obvious problem.
-The first summer we tried to pretty it up by weeding and planting 100 Oriental lillies which all died within three years.
-Cutting the grass was a horrible and dangerous chore so our strategy quickly became one of removing all of the grass as soon as possible.
+First on the list of exterior projects was to begin to tackle the weedy front hillside.
+The first summer we tried to pretty it up by planting oriental lilies and planting grass to control erosion .
+We soon found out that cutting the grass was a difficult and dangerous chore so our strategy quickly became one of removing all of the grass as soon as possible.

-Although we have a ways to go, the transformation is dramatic and the hillside blooms with snowdrop and crocus in February/March, daffodils, tulips, and rock cress in April/May and over a dozen daylilies throughout the summer.
+The transformation was dramatic and the hillside blooms with snowdrop and crocus in February/March, daffodils, tulips, and rock cress in April/May and over a dozen daylilies throughout the summer.
 Sedums give color right through November.
-Photo 5 and 6 show the diversity of the hillside in both spring and mid-summer.

-The back yard consisted of a level area extending 12 feet from the house to a set of stairs leading to the sloped upper yard.
-The slope of the back yard wasn't nearly as severe as the front, but steep enough to make it pretty much useless for anything except sled riding in the winter.
+The back yard consisted of a level area extending 12 feet from the house and stairs leading to the sloped upper yard.
+The yard was steep enough to make it pretty much useless for anything.
 The previous owner had planted six Eastern Hemlock trees along the left and had lopped of the tops of all of them to keep them at about 7 feet high.
-Grape vine cover the cyclone fence on the right and Virginia creeper vine covered the garages belonging to people on the next street over which formed the rear boundary of the yard (see photo 1 below).
+Grape vine cover the cyclone fence on the right and Virginia creeper vine covered the garages belonging to people on the next street over which formed the rear boundary of the yard.
 Still, we were determined to make the yard a showcase garden no matter what it took.

-NOTE: As you look at the photos, keep in mind that our house has no rear access ñ no driveway, alley, or path leading to it.
-Everything, from 8-foot-long landscaping ties and hundreds of pounds of gravel to bag after bag of top soil and mulch, had to be carried up 25 steps from the street and around the side of the house where we still had to move the supplies up the sloping back yard.
+The house had no rear access so everything from 8-foot-long 6x6 landscaping ties, concrete block, gravel, top soil and mulch, had to be carried up 25 steps from the street and around the side of the house where we still had to move the supplies up the sloping back yard.
 Who needs exercise when you own a house on a hill!

-The next year I cut down the hemlocks and we began digging additional plots while my inspired neighbor roto-tilled his entire back yard (photo 3).
-We worked using a vision rather than a master plan and after only a couple years the yard had already come alive with flowers (photo 4).
+The next year I cut down the hemlocks and began digging additional plots (while my inspired neighbor roto-tilled his entire back yard to level his land a bit).
+We worked using a vision rather than a master plan and after only a couple years the yard had already come alive with flowers.

 Within three years, we had created a left-side border with roses, phlox, stella doras, veronics, Russian sage, and black-eyed Susans.
 A front garden with a blue and yellow theme consisted of iris, lilies, grape hyacynth, tete-a-tetes, yarrow and asters, was accompanied by a new vegetable garden behind it.
-We filled the old vegetable garden with tulips, poppies, stella doras, lamb's ear and silver mound (photos 5 and 6).
+We filled the old vegetable garden with tulips, poppies, stella doras, lamb's ear and silver mound.

-We hadn't anticipated on building so many walls (photo 7), but terracing quickly became a necessity.
+We hadn't anticipated on building so many walls, but terracing quickly became a necessity.
 The soil needed amended badly and we needed some sort of wall to hold the top soil we brought in.
 In addition, part of the vision included creating a patio with pergola on the flat are next to the house.
-But after four years I was tired of cutting the steep hill leading to the upper yard (see photo 2).
+But after four years I was tired of cutting the steep hill leading to the upper yard.
 I decided to cut three feet into the hillside and build a retaining wall that would eliminate grass cutting on the left side of the steps and give me more land for the patio.